vscosta/yap/docs/md/INSTALL.md

 #### Download Options

-More detailed,  maybe useful information:
+It may be useful to know:

-   + If you are have limited bandwith or disk room, consider using `git clone --depth XX` to only include the last `XX` commits.
+   + If you are have limited bandwith or disk spaceq, consider using `git clone --depth XX` to only include the last `XX` commits.

    + Older versions of YAP were distributed with modules.
 YAP-6.3.5 is a single package, and it does not need `git submodule`.

-   + The GitHub site includes a number of companion packages, including [doxygen-yap](https://github.com/vscosta/doxygen-yap), a version of doxygen adapted to Prolog that was used to generate these documents.
+   + The GitHub site includes a number of companion packages for YAP, including [doxygen-yap](https://github.com/vscosta/doxygen-yap), a version of doxygen adapted to Prolog that was used to generate these documents.